Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: Discussion

 \subsection{Limitations and Future Directions}

-Our work lays a foundation for perceived equality but has limitations that suggest future research directions.
+Our work identifies an exploratory perceptual pattern, but has limitations that suggest future research directions.

 \paragraph{Subjective Measurement of Perceived Equality.} Our conclusions regarding perceived equality rely heavily on self-reported questionnaire data and qualitative interviews.
-Thus, the notion of equality captured in our study primarily reflects users' subjective feelings and evaluations, rather than being strictly aligned with an objective or standardized psychological metric of relational equality.
-Future research should consider developing more rigorous, validated scales for human-agent equality to complement subjective self-reports with objective behavioral indicators.
+Thus, the notion of equality captured in our study primarily reflects users' subjective feelings and evaluations, and should be interpreted separately from objective or standardized psychological metrics of relational equality.
+In addition, the Equality dimension was measured with a single added item, preventing internal-consistency estimation for this construct.
+Future research should develop rigorous, validated multi-item scales for perceived equality in human-agent interaction and distinguish them from related but non-equivalent constructs such as friendship, trust, autonomy attribution, or role preference.